Emmotes/ic_spoilers/docs/ellywick.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: All That Sparkles** (Guess)
-> Additively increases the odds of Gem cards being drawn by 20% to 40% (reducing the odds of each other card being drawn by 5%).
+> Additively increases the odds of Gem cards being drawn by 20% (additively reducing the odds of each other card by 5%).
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>